didierbrassard/CodingClub_workshop/2.0-Missing_Data/2_multiple_imputation.md

 |                                               | Female    |     324 (64.5) |     178 (35.5) |       |
 | Energy intake, kcal/d                         | Mean (SD) | 2012.7 (863.2) | 1845.6 (995.9) | 0.006 |

-- there are two pattern of missingness
-- pattern of missingness
-  - *blue*: observed values
-  - *grey*: missing values
-  - the distribution of observed and missing BMI can be visually compared
 - difference in estimated protein and energy intake
   - does not satisfy MCAR, more likely to be MAR
   - would not recommend complete case analysis